 Tom DeTrinis, Associate Artistic Director

-Tom DeTrinis has been working with Celebration since 2012, when he approached the rag tag team of folks to house 30 MINUTE MUSICALS Jurassic Park.
+Tom DeTrinis has been working with Celebration since 2012, when he approached the rag tag team of folks to house 30 MINUTE MUSICALS' Jurassic Park.
 After Opening Night, it was love for sure.
 Since then, as the producing director of 30 MINUTE MUSICALS, they have performed over 16 different parodies with Celebration for 5 years and counting.
-Recently, Tom was asked to take on Alternative Programming, and has begun his tenure with fostering the critically acclaimed, SO LONG BOULDER CITY, and, TILDA SWINTON ANSWERS A CRAIGSLIST AD.
-He also help build a cabaret evening that showcases the talent of the Celebration Company in the summer of 2017 that will make its return again before the year is out!
-His love for comedy and crazy brought him to the position, and he will continue to keep searching out the fun to bring it to a wider audience.
+Tom has helmed Alternative Programming, fostering the critically acclaimed, So Long, Boulder City, Tilda Swinton Answers An Ad on Craiglist.
+Bright Colors & Bold Patterns, Happy Birthday Doug, and more.
+He recently co-directed the world premiere episodic comedy, Ravenswood Manor.